NermenElefky/landing-page/README.md

 * [Author](#Author)

 ##  Overflow
-This is a responsive landing page project.
-I used HTML / CSS & JS to create the page contnet.
+This is a responsive landing page project using JS to scroll to a specific section when clicking on its link in nav and hide nav if there is no scroll.

 ## Built_With
 Html